K-means for Evolving Data Streams: Experiments

-In this section we analyse the performance of FS$K$M algorithms with the proposed initialization procedures: using-previous-centers (UPC), initialize-using-current-batch (ICB), Hungarian initialization (HI) and weighted $K$-means initialization (W$K$I).
-The converged S$K$M error obtained by FS$K$M with different initialization strategies are compared with the gold-standard PS$K$M. \\
+In this section we analyse the performance of the FS$K$M algorithm with the proposed initialization procedures: Previous Centroids (PC), Current Centroids (CC), Hungarian Initialization (HI) and Weighted Initialization (WI).
+The converged S$K$M error obtained by FS$K$M with different initialization strategies is compared with the gold-standard PS$K$M. In order to control the strength of the drifts, the experiments are performed using simulated streaming data with $(1+\varepsilon)$-drifts generated using real datasets taken from the \textit{UCI Machine Learning Repository} \cite{UCI}, for different values of $\varepsilon$.
+For further insight on how we simulated streaming data see Appendix \ref{app:sim}.